kylestang/tic-tac-toe/steps.md

   - Should I put the winning boards first?
   - Should they be ordered or randomized?
 Ordered could maybe take advantage of the cache but randomized could help avoid biases
 - Should I store boards as a u16 rather than a usize?
 Benchmark
+- Add remaining length hints to iterators
+- In the p_win and can_p_win functions, should I store the variables first?

 ### Steps